Imagine trying to build a house with wood but no nails, screws or glue.

 Each video comes with interactive captions.
 Hover over any word and the video will automatically pause to give you a definition, picture and pronunciation.
 You’ll also see other videos that have the word, so you can learn how it’s used in different situations or grammatical contexts.
 Since you’re focusing on the words and phrases you don’t recognize, everyone has a unique learning experience—even from the same videos!

 You’ll actively build your English skills while you absorb the language as native speakers really use it.
-For example, in this video where someone describes their dream from the night before, you’ll hear how English speakers use the past tense.
+For example, in this video where someone tells a story from their childhood, you’ll hear how English speakers use the past tense.
 You can check out the full video library for free with a FluentU trial.

 As you study with these resources, keep a notebook of key grammatical ideas so you can look back on what you’ve covered.
 At the beginning of each week, choose a new area to focus on and challenge yourself to find a real life example each day.
 This will help you track your progress on the grammar concepts that are most important to you.